Gray or Gray? What to choose?

 The difference between Gray and Gray

 When learning the English language, we often encounter words that have the same meaning but are spelled differently.
 This can lead to confusion, especially when these variations result from the differences between British English and American English.
 One such example is “grey” and “gray.”
 If someone thought it was a spelling mistake for one of the words, that’s not the case.
 Both words are correct and have the same meaning.
 The main distinction between “grey” (with an “e“) and “gray” (with an “a“) lies in the form of English in which they are used.
 “Grey” is more commonly used in British English, while “gray” is prevalent in American English.
 Let’s take a moment to clarify the usage of these words in the English language once and for all.
+Understanding this small but important distinction can help you write more confidently, whether you’re aiming for a British or American audience.

 “Grey” – used in British English